bubblefoil/p4u-worklogger/README.md

 ***

 ### Changelog
+- **1.0.9**
+    - Text box with description was moved under territory selection.
 - **1.0.8**
     - Role and artifact are filled in based on Jira issue attributes.
 Mapping rules are hardcoded for FBCE projects.
 - **1.0.5**